N4G170/pathfind_ui/readme.md

 ## TODO

-Cleanup the code and reqork the UI.
+Cleanup the code and rework the UI.

 Expand the fast maze algorithm to work on wider maps.

 If you find any bug of error, let me know.